-“SIG E CAPS” is an acronym for the features of major depressive episode: S = Sleep (insomnia or hypersomnia), I = Interest loss (anhedonia), G = Guilt (low self-esteem), E = Energy (low energy or fatigue), C = Concentration (poor concentration or difficulty making decisions), A = Appetite (decreased appetite or overeating), P = Psychomotor agitation or retardation, and S = Suicidality.
+To remember the features of major depressive episode, think: “SIG E CAPS” (Sleep (insomnia or hypersomnia), Interest loss (anhedonia), Guilt (low self-esteem), Energy (low energy or fatigue), Concentration (poor concentration or difficulty making decisions), Appetite (decreased appetite or overeating), Psychomotor agitation or retardation, and Suicidality).

 Types of bipolar disorder

-- Bipolar I disorder: at least one episode of mania; major depressive episodes usually occur but are not required for diagnosis
+- Bipolar I disorder: at least one episode of mania.
+Major depressive or hypomanic episodes usually occur but are not required for diagnosis.

-- Bipolar II disorder: at least one episode of hypomania and one major depressive episode; no episodes of mania (distinguishing feature from bipolar I)
+- Bipolar II disorder: at least one episode of hypomania and one major depressive episode; no previous episodes of mania (distinguishing feature from bipolar I)